coderkol95/mlflow-k8s-fargate/Observations.md

+# Execution

-Dockerised execution is much faster.
+* Dockerised execution is much faster.

-However nesting is lost in dockerized execution for some reason.
+* However nesting is lost in dockerized execution for some reason.

+# Errors

+* If a run had errored out, you have to remove it, else there will be an error